Murray2061/Bernoullis-on-the-Mound/README.md

 ## Highlight: Entropy State Integration
 This version introduces **Zen**, **Drama**, and **Meltdown** percentages.
-These metrics leverage entropy statistics to describe the "state" of the Bernoulli model at any given point, providing a clearer picture of pitcher stability vs. volatility throughout the 2026 season.
+These metrics leverage entropy statistics to describe the state of the Bernoulli model at any given point, providing a clearer picture of pitcher stability vs. volatility throughout the 2026 season.

 ## Glossary